Belfast City Council

 The council is made up of 60 councillors, elected from ten district electoral areas.
 It holds its meetings in the historic Belfast City Hall.
-The current Lord Mayor is Tina Black of Sinn Féin.
+The Lord Mayor as of 2 June 2025 is Tracy Kelly.

-As part of the 2014/2015 reform of local government in Northern Ireland the city council area expanded, and now covers an area that includes 53,000 additional residents in 21,000 households.
+As part of the 2014/2015 reform of local government in Northern Ireland the city council area expanded, covering an area that includes 53,000 additional residents in 21,000 households.
 The number of councillors increased from 51 to 60.
 The first elections to the expanded city council took place on 22 May 2014.